Pros and Cons of Hiring a Public Adjuster

 It is a common practice for property insurance companies to put their pockets before their people, but there are ways to combat adjusters that offer unfair settlements and intimidate the insured to accept.

-A public adjuster is retained by you, therefore they work for you only, and they have no other objectives like those of a large insurance company wishing to maximize profit.
+A public adjuster in Naples and throughout Florida is retained by you, therefore they work for you only, and they have no other objectives like those of a large insurance company wishing to maximize profit.
 And, if you ever had any questions about the process you went through before the adjuster or how your insurer is handling your claim currently, you can always ask an adjuster!
 One of the best pros of these services is the knowledge that comes from the firm representing you.

 A public adjuster is also trained to negotiate in this particular field.
 A single adjuster can handle multiple cases at once while still expanding their knowledge and furthering their expertise.
 Public adjusters are subject matter experts, meaning that on top of having excellent negotiation skills, they are highly knowledgeable.
 We have the ability to point out any inconsistencies in how you are being treated by your insurer compared to the language of your policy, and we don’t hesitate to submit objections as necessary to protect you as the client.
 This representation will also cost you less than hiring an attorney, while still giving you professional leverage to increase your chances of receiving all the benefits you need.